Employability Skills: A Guide to Skills Employers Look For

 2. Organisational skill

 Employers are always looking to improve the productivity of their employees to reach maximum efficiency.
-And being organised is the skill that has always been related to achieving higher productivity.
+And being organised is a skill that has always been related to achieving higher productivity.
 To start if you are well-organised, you are significantly less likely to suffer from any collateral time loss.
 Being well-organised eventually means you get more time to complete your assigned works.
 As a result, you get to work more freely.
 On another note, organised people are less likely to suffer from job-related stresses.

 Some major advantage of being organised at the job are: